Top 10 Things to Do in Paris When it's Raining

 7. Indulge in Some Retail Therapy

 A little rain is the perfect excuse to go shopping!
 Major department stores such as Printemps and Galeries Lafayette are housed entirely indoors and offer the latest in French fashion and home ware.
 The two stores sit very near one another and are just a stone’s throw away from a Métro station.
-To get the most out of your shopping experience, try to arrive as early as possible or consider taking a shopping tour of Paris.

 8. Spend a Night at the Cabaret